gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 rm truck-client.zip
 ```

 Now let's compile it using Maven we have installed before.
+Make sure to execute the `mvn clean package` command where the `pom.xml` is located.

 ```
+cd truck-client
 mvn clean package
 ```